BOUDOIR SESSION PREP GUIDE

 TRISH HADLEY BOUDOIR

 Congrats on booking your session!
 I totally get it took a lot of guts to do that and you might be nervous or have questions!
 This Guide gives you all the nitty gritty on how to get the most of your shoot.
 I’ve included information below regarding most concerns , but please don’t hesitate to contact me if for some reason you have an issue that wasn’t addressed.
 It’s my job to make sure you get through this experience while having an AWESOME TIME.
 Let me deal with the ‘getting good images of you’ part done.
 We got this. 🙂

 WARDROBE: WTF DO I WEAR?

-The Full Session includes 5 outfit changes (the Petite Session includes 2).
-If you’re doing a Full Session, whether you want to do all 5 is up to you.
+Your Session includes 6 outfit changes.
 A lot of women assume they need to purchase a bunch of lingerie outfits but that’s not true.
 Boudoir does not have to be bra and panties.
 Some really popular (and more non-traditional outfits include):

 • Bodysuits (these are actually a great option)

 • Blazer or Coat

 • Cardigan Sweaters or Oversized + Off-the-Shoulder Sweaters

 • Panties and a Sheet

 I SUGGEST STAYING AWAY FROM: